Problem Gambling Services

 Grantees were selected through a competitive application process.
 The latest Request for Applications (RFA) for problem gambling services was published February 17, 2017.
 Applications were evaluated and forwarded to the Advisory Committee on Problem Gambling (ACPG).
 Grant award recommendations were approved by the ACPG and forwarded to the Department Director, Richard Whitley, for final approval and funding in State Fiscal Year 2018 (July 1, 2017 through June 30, 2018).
 These grant awards are eligible for renewal in SFY 2019, dependent on availability of funds and grantee performance.

-For more information on the Problem Gambling Fund or Advisory Committee on Problem Gambling, please contact the Department of Health and Human Services, Office of Community Partnerships and Grants.
+For more information on the Problem Gambling Fund or Advisory Committee on Problem Gambling, please contact the Department of Health and Human Services, Grant Management Unit.

 State Lead, Program Gambling Services